The Four Elements – Fire, Water, Earth, and House?

 Plumbing & Heating

 Any upgrades you’ve made to your home’s plumbing system qualify as a deductible home improvement.
 For example, if you’ve added a septic system or a water filtration system, these would qualify.
 Don’t include like for like piping or toilet replacements.
-A water conserving toilet or a piping system upgrade would qualify, however.
-If you’ve upgraded your boiler for one that’s more energy efficient include it as a deduction.
+A Drainfield Restoration, water conserving toilet or a piping system upgrade would qualify, however.
+If you’ve upgraded your boiler or opted for a boiler rental for one that’s more energy efficient include it as a deduction.

 Room additions such as a sun room, deck or bedroom qualify, too.
 If you’ve upgraded your kitchen or added built-in appliances, these would also qualify.
 In general, the IRS favors any home modernization efforts that increase the home’s value.
 Upgraded flooring replacements qualify if they’re still in place at the time of sale.
 For example, if you installed new carpeting 10 years ago and replaced it before selling the home, you cannot deduct it.
 (See Reference 1)